captainGeech42/ransomwatch/README.md

 ![Slack notification for an error](/img/slack_example_error.png)

-The messages sent to Discord are very similar in style, identical in content.
+The messages sent to Discord and Teams are very similar in style, identical in content.

 ## Leak Site Implementations